hannotify/pattern-matching-small-enhancement-or-major-feature/sections/0-welcome.md

 * Tweede scherm:
   * Slides
   * IntelliJ - code op juiste tag (`0-completed-preparations`)

-Welcome to this talk on Pattern Matching.
+Hi, welcome to this talk on Pattern Matching.
-A new feature in Java.
+My name is Hanno, I am @hannotify on Twitter.
+I work at Info Support as an IT consultant.

 ---